Health Department Approved, ANAB-CFP Accredited Certified Food Manager Exam

 No, certification requirements vary by county.
 While certain counties like Baltimore City, Montgomery, Howard, and Prince George’s require a Certified Food Protection Manager (CFPM), other counties may not have this requirement.
 It’s important to check local regulations to determine if certification is necessary in your area.

 Yes.
-Maryland recognizes Food Protection Manager Certification from programs accredited by the ANAB and the Conference for Food Protection (CFP), making them valid statewide.
+Maryland recognizes Food Protection Manager Certification from programs which are ANAB CFP- Accredited, making them valid statewide.

 Food handlers are trained for basic food safety.
 Food managers oversee broader responsibilities, including compliance, staff training, and operational safety.